kartoza/django-training/django-system-prepration.rst

    |   `-- app2
    `-- python   <-- virtual environment for python

 Django divides your work into projects and applications.
-A ''project'' provides shared templates, media (images, logos etc) to its applications and a shared user database and so on.
+A **project** provides shared templates, media (images, logos etc) to its applications and a shared user database and so on.

-An ''application'' provides some specific functionality.
+An **application** provides some specific functionality.
 You can also install third party applications under your project directory to provide things like login frameworks etc.